-- 4. In normal operation, where the device is supplied with voltage on the VIN pin, the VCC\5V pin provides a 5V output capable of 60mA (min).
+- 3. In normal operation, where the device is supplied with voltage on the VIN pin, the VCC\5V pin provides a 5V output capable of 60mA (min).
 When the VCC\5V pin is used as a 5V supply input, the internal LDO regulator is disabled and the VIN input pin must be connected to the VCC\5V pin.
-(Refer to "Pin Descriptions" on page 10 for more details.) - 5.
-This is the total shutdown current with $V{IN} = VCC_5V = PVCC = 5V$ . - 6.
+(Refer to the "Pin Descriptions" on page 10 for more details.) - 4.
+This is the total shutdown current with VIN = VCC\5V = PVCC = 5V. - 5.
 Operating current is the supply current consumed when the device is active but not switching.
-It does not include gate drive current. - 7.
+It does not include gate drive current. - 6.
+The peak-to-peak sawtooth amplitude is production tested at 12V only - 7.
 Limits should be considered typical and are not production tested. - 8.
+Limits established by characterization and are not production tested. - 9.
 Established by characterization.
 The full scale current of 32μA is recommended for optimum current sample and hold operation.
-See "Feedback Loop Compensation" on page 13.
+See the "Feedback Loop Compensation" on page 13.

-Typical Performance Curves Oscilloscope Plots are Taken Using the ISL6443A EVAL Evaluation Board, VIN = 12V Unless Otherwise Noted.
+Typical Performance Curves

+Oscilloscope plots are taken using the ISL6441AEVAL Evaluation Board, $V{IN}$ = 12V, Unless Otherwise Noted.